 “What is your business in Elysium?”
 I asked.

 The monster’s voice was raspy.
 It probably had teeth grinding in the back of its throat.
-I kept my distance, my hand holding the grip of my sharpwand.
+I kept my distance, my hand holding the grip of my blade.
 “What’s it to you?” he asked.

 “You encroach on my district,” I’d told him.